amoskong/cqlping/README.rst

 CQLPing creates a keyspace `cqlping` and table `cf` (key1 bigint, key2 bigint, val blob, PRIMARY KEY(key1, key2)).
 It convert current time to two integers, and use them as primary key.
+So each ping will increase a new row.

-The blob val will be assigned a random string, the size is decided by `-s` argument (default: 60)
+The blob val will be assigned a random string, the size is decided by `-s` argument (default: 60).
 Plus the two bigint, so the default reply packet size is 64 bytes.

 Use existing schema:
 -------------------

 We must assign `request-query` and `reply-query` arguments for using existing schema.

+Current code always update one row with hardcode primary key in query arguments, the other columns can also be hardcode, then the packet size is fixed, and we can't use `-s` at the same time.

 If you want to use a random string for each insert request, you can use '%s', cqlping will generate a fixed-size random string, and append to request-query